Anthony Howell

 Bio

-Anthony Howell is director of the Center for Technology, Data, and Society and an Associate Professor of Public Policy and Management in the School of Public Affairs at ASU.
-He is also an affiliate faculty in the School of Geographical Sciences and Urban Planning and a senior sustainability scientist in the School of Global Futures.
-Prior to ASU, he served as an Associate Professor of Applied Microeconomics in the School of Economics at Peking University, China's flagship university.
-Anthony also previously served as a Fulbright scholar at the Lincoln Institute of Urban Development and Land Policy (Beijing), a Science & Technology policy fellow at the National Academies of Sciences (Washington D.C.), and a research fellow at the Asian Development Bank (Manila).
-Anthony holds a PhD in Geography (UCLA), M.S. degrees in Statistics (UCLA) and GIScience (MSU), and B.A degrees in Political Science, International Development, and Chinese Language and Culture (MSU).
+Dr. Howell is the Director of the Center on Technology, Data, and Society and an Associate Professor of Public Policy and Management in the School of Public Affairs at ASU.
+He is an affiliate faculty member in the School of Geographical Sciences and Urban Planning and a senior sustainability scientist in the School of Global Futures.
+Prior to ASU, Dr. Howell served as an Associate Professor of Applied Microeconomics in the School of Economics at Peking University, China's flagship university.
+He also previously held several visiting positions as a Fulbright scholar at the Lincoln Institute of Urban Development and Land Policy (Beijing), a Science & Technology policy fellow at the National Academies of Sciences (Washington D.C.), and a research fellow at the Asian Development Bank (Manila).
+Dr. Howell holds a PhD in Geography (UCLA), M.S. degrees in Statistics (UCLA) and GIScience (MSU), and B.A degrees in Political Science, International Development, and Chinese Language and Culture (MSU).

 Download my CV.